nci/scores/docs/contributing.md

 pre-commit install -t pre-commit -t pre-push
 ```

-### Coding Practices

-Pylint and black should be used at all times to ensure a consistent approach to coding.
-Isort should be used for the ordering of import statements.
-All merge requests will be checked prior to acceptance.
-The project will include configuration files which may be used to capture any overrides to convention that may be adopted.

-### Branching and Merge Requests

-`scores` follows the [ git-flow ](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) branching model.
-This can be summarised as follows:

-- Create a github ticket to describe the goals of your change or feature.
-- Check out a feature new branch for your work, branching from the 'develop' branch.
-- When ready, rebase the feature branch against the 'develop'' branch and submit your merge request.
-- Respond to any feedback left during the review process.
-- It is the responsibility of the developer to maintain the feature branch against the main branch and resolve any conflicts within the feature branch prior to it being accepted.
-- When accepted, the feature branch will be merged to the main branch and may be 'squashed' into a single commit in the process.
-- The package maintainer may make changes to the code during the merge process or afterwards, such as resolving last-minute conflicts or making any key technical tweaks that are simple to implement.
-- Periodically, a versioned release branch will be taken from the 'develop' branch, and any finalisation work for the release undertaken there.
-- These release branches will then be finalised, tagged, and merged into main branch.
-The main branch holds tagged releases.

-For most developers, this can be simplified to:

- - Make a ticket to describe the goals of your change or feature.
- - Make a feature branch from the 'develop' branch.
- - Create a merge request for your feature when you're ready.

 ## Review Processes

 Contributions of code through merge requests are welcomed.
-Prior to developing a merge request, it is a good idea to create an issue in the tracker to capture what the merge request is trying to achieve, any pertinent details, and how it aligns to the roadmap.
+Prior to developing a merge request, it may be a good idea to create a GitHub issue to capture what the merge request is trying to achieve, any pertinent details, and how it aligns to the roadmap.
+Otherwise, please explain this in the pull request.

-All code must undergo a review process prior to being included in the main branch in order to ensure both the coding and the statistical and scientific validity of changes.
-New metrics will undergo an additional statistical and/or scientific review in addition to the code review.
-All metrics should reference a specific paper or authoritative source.
-Novel metrics which have not yet undergone an academic peer-review process, but which offer significant value to the community, will be included in a separate part of the API so that they can be used and discussed, but which also clearly flags their nature as emerging metrics.
+All code will undergo a review process prior to being included in the develop branch in order to ensure both the coding and the statistical and scientific validity of changes.

 The code review process does not differ between contributions from the core team and contributions from the community.

-Code will also be reviewed for test coverage, stylistic conventions, thoroughness and correctness by a team of software specialists.

 ### Scope of a Code Review